nashville-software-school/front-end-milestones/3-single-page-applications/resources/SP_JS_FUNCTIONS.md

 1. Invoke the `buy` function, and define a value for each of the arguments.
 For example: `buy('tree', 'canvas')`
 1. Write logic in the `buy` function that specifies which other function should be invoked if the `material` variable holds the value of "wood", "canvas", or "cloth".
 Make sure you pass the material value, as an argument, to the appropriate function.
 1. The `carve`, `paint`, and `stitch` functions should each return a string in the format "a *{action} {theme}*".
 For example, if the `carve` function's theme argument value was "sailing boat", then  the function would return "a carved sailing boat".
+1. In the `buy` function, take the return value of the action function that was invoked and store it in a variable.
+1. Next, append the material - that was passed as an argument - to the value of the variable you created in the previous step.
-1. In the `buy` function, take the return value of the action function that was invoked and append the material.
-Then return that string.
-Builing on the example in the previous step, the `buy` function would return the value "a carved sailing boat made of wood".
+1. Then return that string.
+Building on the example in the previous step, the `buy` function would return the value "a carved sailing boat made of wood".
 1. Write that output into the `outcomes` element in the browser DOM.

 ```js